lino-framework/lino/docs/tutorials/dumpy.rst

 Since `.py` fixtures are normal Python modules, there are no limits to our phantasy when creating new objects.

-A first thing that drops into mind is: there shoudl be a more compact way to create many records of a same table.
+A first thing that drops into mind is: there should be a more compact way to create many records of a same table.
 That's why :class:`lino.utils.instantiator.Instantiator` was written.
 Here is the same fixture in a more compact way: